corda/corda-docs/content/en/docs/cenm/1.5/upgrade-notes.md

 The Identity Manager Service, the Network Map Service, and the Zone Service all require database migration.
 To enable database migration, set `runMigration = true` in the database configuration.
-If a service is connecting to a database with restricted user, you need to change temporarily service settings to connect with privileged user (a user able to modify a database schema).
+If a service is connecting to a database with restricted user, you must temporarily change the service settings to connect with a privileged user (a user able to modify a database schema).

 ### Auth Service